rockerBOO/caption-train/README.md

                         Interactive hook for modifying the dataset while running --model_config MODEL_CONFIG
                         Model configuration parameters (dropout, device_map, ...)
+  --optimizer {Prodigy,AdamW}
+                        Optimizer to use
+  --lr_scheduler {CosineAnnealingLR,CosineAnnealingWarmRestarts,CyclicLR,OneCycleLR}
+                        Learning rate scheduler
+  --scheduler_args SCHEDULER_ARGS
+                        Arguments for the learning rate scheduler --config_file CONFIG_FILE
+                        Config file with all the arguments
 ```

 Example `config.toml`.
 Very raw usage of parameters and can be any value also in help.